Xavier577/Xavier577/README.md

 I am a computer science student at FUTA 🧑‍🎓, web developer 👨‍💻 and technical writer 🖊️.
 I enjoy learning new things, meeting new people, helping others and taking on challenges.

-- 🔭 I’m currently working on nipro, blitzQuiz and studyTime
+- 🔭 I’m currently working on various freelance projects.
-- 🌱 I’m currently learning nodejs, postgresl, mongodb
+- 🌱 I’m currently learning nodejs, postgresl, mongodb.
-- 👯 I’m looking to collaborate on projects that interests me
+- 👯 I’m looking to collaborate on upcoming startups.
 - 🖊️I️️ write articles on [<img src="./icons/hashnode.png" height=24 alt="hashnode_icon" />](https://hashnode.com/@xavier577) [![dev.to_icon](./icons/devto.svg)](https://dev.to/xavier577)
 - 🤔 I’m looking for help with getting a job or an internship
 - 💬 Ask me about Javascript, Typescript, React and all things web development